When to visit the vet?

 -

 What happens if glaucoma is left untreated?
-Untreated, glaucoma can lead to significant Pain, permanent damage to the optic nerve, and ultimately Blindness.
+If left untreated, glaucoma can cause significant Pain, permanent damage to the optic nerveThe optic nerve is the nerve that connects the retina of the eye to the brain and transmits visual information.
+Diseases or damage to the optic nerve in dogs and cats can lead to vision loss or blindness., and ultimately blindness.
 Therefore, early detection and treatment are crucial for the cat’s well-being.

 -